 For my second dish, I chose a celeriac and pear cream soup with Roquefort custard and a cold apple-walnut salad garnish.
 The soup was quite refreshing, and the Roquefort provided a hint of creaminess and bite.

 Next, I sampled a salad of baby spinach, arugula, frisee, sun-dried tomato and olive.
 It was paired with a tangy and zesty ‘Singapore’ salad dressing.

 Several hours, later, my dessert was delivered.
-I’d selected the warm frangipane tart with fresh raspberry and almond ice cream.
+I’d opted for the warm frangipane tart with fresh raspberry and almond ice cream.
 The dish was beautifully presented.
 I was still quite full, so sampled just a few bites.

-My Singapore Airlines first class meal service concluded with an Illy long black coffee.
+My meal service concluded with an Illy long black coffee.